 Aside from a power button, four others control operating mode, backlight on/off and audio volume.
 The last two functions require a deliberate, two-second press, rather a long time for a multi-tasking rider.

 Six operating modes are available.
 City raises the threshold at which audible alerts are sounded, helping to limit urban false alarms, while Highway offers the highest sensitivity (radar warning range).
-City NoX shuts off X band and City NoXK further disables K band as well.
+City NoX shuts off X band and City NoXK disables K band as well.
 Highway NoX and Highway NoXK likewise disable X and/or K bands.

 The disabling of one or more bands, called selectable band defeat, is nothing new.
 But other manufacturers handle the task with a menu of user preferences, the more elegant solution.
-Adding these functions to the mode button makes for undue complexity, and slow changes in operating mode.
+Adding these functions to the mode button makes for undue complexity, and slow changes of operating mode.

 Alert Systems